valentinoPereira/nodejs-mediapp/README.md

 ## My Media app

-I have used nodejs with pug templating for a fully serverside image serving
+I have used nodejs with pug templating for a fully serverside image serving.

+Images are cached in a webp format and served.

 ### To run